shibaprasadb/shibaprasadb.github.io/_posts/2025-10-04-class12-dropouts.md

 Taking a look at 28 states would increase the noise more than the signal.
 And I don’t intend to publish a comprehensive comparative study of all the states.
 So, I cherry-picked a few, just to see how they’re doing:

 - **Tamil Nadu**: Often cited as a model state for educational outcomes.
 Good to have them as a benchmark.
 - **Bihar**: Eastern Indian state, West Bengal’s neighbor.
-Most populous state in the east.
-Lowest per capita income in the country.
+Most populous state in the East.
+The lowest per capita income in the country.
 - **Maharashtra**: Western Indian state.
 Highest state GDP.
 Mix of urban and rural demographics.
 - **Haryana**: Northern Indian state.
 7th richest in terms of per capita income.
 - **Uttar Pradesh**: Bihar’s neighbor.
 2nd most populous state overall.
 Similar socio-economic profile to Bihar in many ways.

-This selection gives us a mix of geographical regions, economic profiles, and educational performance levels — enough to see if West Bengal’s trend is an outlier or part of a broader pattern.
+This selection gives us a mix of geographical regions, economic profiles, and educational performance levels - enough to see if West Bengal’s trend is an outlier or part of a broader pattern.

-Let’s have a look at the absolute numbers — and their trends.
+Let’s have a look at the absolute numbers - and their trends.

 *(Note: the numbers are quite decentralized.
 So I had to collate them from several sources.
 Directionally, this should be quite accurate.)*